 Want to start from the top?
 Then read on!

-Funneling them toward onboarding and initial training should be the next step in your automated process.
-This in turn will not only help your customers succeed on your platform, but also transforms them into brand advocates.
+Funneling customers toward onboarding and training should a top priority in your automated process.
+This in turn will not only help your customers succeed, but also transforms them into brand advocates.